Idea Validation Idea Validation

 The Evidence Grading System

-Every claim in a PRISM report is graded A through E. The grade is not a quality score; it is an honest statement about the current evidence base.
+Every claim in a Idea Validation report is graded A through E. The grade is not a quality score; it is an honest statement about the current evidence base.
 An idea in its earliest stages will naturally produce many D and E grades.
 That is not a mark against the founder.
 It is a map of what needs to be tested.

 📊 The A–E Evidence Scale